“Curiouser and curiouser!” Cried Alice (she was so much surprised, that for the moment she quite forgot how to speak good English).

 It was sort of a slap in the face to the counselors, although I don’t think they ever found out about it.

-Every morning Raymond the night guard would staple the screens we ripped off the girl’s cabins back onto the window frames.
+Every morning Raymond the night guard staples the screens we have ripped off the girl’s cabins back onto the window frames.
 He was a Lithuanian who had been in the Russian Army, like my Uncle Valdas.
 He was an ex-Spetsnaz.
 Uncle Valdas had to ride around in and fix tanks in Afghanistan.
 Spetsnaz did different kinds of dirty work.

-He would stand behind our cabin at night, in the bushes, or next to a birch tree.
+Raymond would stand behind our cabin at night, in the bushes, or next to a birch tree.
 He said he liked birch trees because they bent, but never cracked.
-Once, at two in the morning, Logan started screaming at him.
+Once, at two in the morning, Lukas started screaming at him.

 “Get out of here, man!”

-“Boys, get to bed,” he said, more softly even than it was dark and quiet.
-But, everybody could tell he meant it.
+“Boys, get to bed,” he said, more softly ever even than it was soft dark in the night.
+But everybody could tell he meant it.
 There was somehting wrong with Raymond, qll serious about 14-year-olds.

 Sometimes when we were in the girl’s cabins someone would knock on the door.
 We always jumped underneath a bed or in between any crack we could find.